Andy Selva

-Andy Selva (born 23 May 1976) is a Sammarinese former footballer and current manager of Tre Fiori.
+Andy Selva (born 23 May 1976) is a Sammarinese former footballer who is currently the manager of Campionato Sammarinese club Cosmos.
 During his playing career he played as a forward and captained the San Marino national team, finishing his career as their record goal scorer.

 Club career

 He began his career in 1994–95, playing in the Eccellenza with A.S.
 Latina, in which he scored five goals in 26 appearances.
 The following season, he produced 10 goals in 31 appearances in Civita Castellana in Serie D, before moving to Fano (Serie C2), where he remained until March 1998, he played 32 games with only one goal.
 In 1999, Selva played with another Serie C2 club, Catanzaro, making 40 appearances, scoring six goals.

 Selva went back to the Eccellenza with Tivoli in 1999, which he scored 15 goals in 21 matches, while for the following season, he moved to San Marino, where he scored four goals in 26 appearances.
 In the 2001–02 season playing in three different teams, he collected three appearances with San Marino, then five with Maceratese in Serie D, scoring a goal, and thus finishing the season in Serie D, with Grosseto (15 appearances and two goals).
 He scored 21 goals in 30 games for Bellaria in the following season.

 In the summer of 2003, he transferred to SPAL 1907 where, in two seasons in Serie C1 he plays 51 games scoring 22 goals.
 In 2005–06, he moved to Padova (Serie C1), who sold him to Sassuolo after only scoring two goals in 20 games.
 With Sassuolo, he played two years in Serie C1 and played an important part in the historic breakthrough with a Serie B promotion, contributing decisively with 11 goals in and became the top scorer in Group A.

 In mid-2009, he left for Hellas Verona but was released after Verona were promoted to Serie B.

 In July 2011, he trained with Santarcangelo.

 He announced his retirement as a player in July 2018.